syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Swiping.md

 ---
 layout: post
 title: Swiping| SfDataGrid | Xamarin | Syncfusion
-description: How to perform swiping and customize it
+description: Load custom view with actions on both the sides of a data row and perform swiping.
+Use the swiping events to customize or cancel the swiping operations.
 platform: xamarin
 control: SfDataGrid
 documentation: ug